Aéroport d'Orly station: Line 18

-Line 18 of Grand Paris Express is planned to start running from the station in 2027, serving Massy – Palaiseau, the Saclay plateau and Saint-Quentin-en-Yvelines.
+Line 18 of Grand Paris Express is planned to start running from the station in 2027, serving Massy–Palaiseau, the Plateau de Saclay and Saint-Quentin-en-Yvelines.
 Thus, it will connect the airport to Paris-Saclay, a research and business cluster to the south of Paris that is currently under construction.
-In 2030, the line will reach Versailles-Chantiers.
+In 2030, the line will reach Versailles Chantiers.

 The declaration of public utility of Line 18 was in March 2017, allowing construction on the extension to begin.
 In May 2020, the construction contract for the tunnel, stations and service works between the future Aéroport d'Orly station and the Saclay plateau was awarded to Vinci Construction Spie Batignolles and Dodin Campenon-Bernard at a cost of €799 million.

 The Aéroport d'Orly station was designed to accommodate both the Line 14 and Line 18 stations, with tunnelling of the future line under the airport taking place from December 2021 to June 2023.